hashicorp/nomad/website/source/guides/spark/customizing.html.md

 }
 ```

-You can customize the Nomad job that Spark creates by [setting configuration
-properties](/guides/spark/configuration.html) or by using a job template.
-The
-order of precedence for settings is as follows:

-1. Explicitly set configuration properties.
-2. Settings in the job template if provided.
-3. Default values of the configuration properties.
+The default template can be customized indirectly by explicitly [setting
+configuration properties](/guides/spark/configuration.html).

-## Customization Using a Nomad Job Template
+## Using a Custom Job Template

-Rather than having Spark create a Nomad job from scratch to run your
+An alternative to using the default template is to set the
-application, you can set the `spark.nomad.job.template` configuration property
+`spark.nomad.job.template` configuration property to the path of a file
-to the path of a file containing a template job specification.
-There are two
+containing a custom job template.
+There are two important considerations:
-important considerations:

   * The template must use the JSON format.
 You can convert an HCL jobspec to
   JSON by running `nomad run -output <job.nomad>`.